Health-Related Quality of Life, lifestyle, and pain – The ICEPAIN study

 The database was constructed to collect information on HRQoL and some aspects concerning people’s general lifestyle such as employment, consumption of tobacco, alcohol, and other substances as well as information on the experience of chronic illness and stressful trauma such as accidents and violence.
 Participants were also asked about their experience of pain, the nature and spread of pain, effects on daily life and quality of life as well as access to and use of health care.

-The database contains valuable information on HRQoL, lifestyle, and pain among the general population in Iceland, and provides research opportunities on the complex interaction of all these factors and long-term development.
-By following the participants over time, it will be possible to examine the development and interaction of HRQoL with various aspects of people's lifestyle, and pain over a long time.
+The database already contains valuable information on HRQoL, lifestyle, and pain among the general population in Iceland, and provides research opportunities on the complex interaction of all these factors and long-term development.
+By following the participants over time, it will be possible to examine the progress and interaction of HRQoL with various aspects of people's lifestyle, and pain over a long time.

 In addition to collecting quantitative data with questionnaires, specific groups of participants that have agreed to be contacted again will be invited to participate in qualitative research on various aspects of HRQoL, lifestyle, and pain.